nsayed123/terraform-eks_automation/README.md

-# Terraform Module: Kubernetes Platform with Managed PostgreSQL
+# Terraform Module: Kubernetes Platform with Managed PostgreSQL with Superset application deployment

 This Terraform module sets up a complete Kubernetes-based application platform on **AWS**, including: